 5.4 Be a financial RACGP member from the time of joining the PEP, throughout their participation in the PEP and at the point of exam enrolment.

 6. Change in eligibility status

 If at any time a participant becomes ineligible for entry to any RACGP Fellowship examination after enrolment, they must inform the RACGP and withdraw from the exam.
-Failure to do this will be handled as per the Educational Misconduct Policy.
+Failure to do this will be handled as per the Academic Misconduct Policy.

 7. Related policies, documents and legislation

 All policies and guidance documents related to the Practice Experience Program are available at the policy page.

 8. Administrative procedures

 This policy will be available via the RACGP website as detailed in clause 7.